VRConservation/geosp/chapters/07_qgis.md

 # QGIS
 A powerful desktop GIS software infinitely customizable with plugins

-## Sierra species richness
+## Background
-QGIS is a challenging tutorial to put together because there are so many resources available.
+QGIS is a fantastic alternative to ArcGIS Pro, especially since it's free, updated regularly, and has a supportive community srruonding it.
+It is a desktop package and has additional packages that come with it for the download such as GRASS GIS that are worth checking out.
+In fact, QGIS is a challenging tutorial to put together because there are so many resources available to learn its use.
 This chapter assumes you have downloaded QGIS and have basic knowledge of how to use it.
 If you do not, see the Introduction to QGIS and Map Academy tutorials listed in the Resources section of this chapter.

+## Sierra species richness
-For this tutorial, we'll examine species richness by hexagon buckets.
+For this tutorial, we'll examine species richness by hexagon, known as tessellation, in the Sierra Nevada, California.
 Make sure you are regularly saving the project by typing control/command S or Project/Save.

 ### Workflow
+We will follow the following workflow to examine species richness:

 1. Add data
 2. Style layers
-3. Create and clip grid
+3. Create and clip grid: Processing toolbox
 4. Run summary statistics and style
 5. Create layout or export to web